I am SO excited for your session!

 Come to the session with an open mind and be ready to embrace the unexpected.
 Let the wind mess up your hair, get a little weird.
 Your job is to relax, try to forget I’m taking photos, and just enjoy each other.
 Don’t worry- I’ll guide you and give you lots of things to do to keep your mind busy!
 Some of the prompts I give you might seem strange, or even silly- but just go with it!
 I promise the end result will be amazing.
 You can expect to feel all kinds of awkward at the beginning, but it’s totally normal and it’ll pass!
 Nothing to be afraid of- I won’t ask you to do anything that you’re uncomfortable with.
 We’ll just hang out for a while and I’ll guide you through the session in a natural, relaxed, easy-going way. :)

 I often get requests to include pets in the session, and I totally understand why- I mean, pets are the best, right?
 And they’re so cute and photogenic!
-For Connection Sessions, I recommend leaving them at home, though.
-These sessions focus on just he two of you- your love, your story, and your connection.
+I love including your pets in some photos for you- but it’s important that they not be there for the majority of the session.
 Bringing along a four-legged friend will not only be a distraction, but it will change the dynamic of the session.
-If you absolutely have your heart set on it, then I recommend bringing another person along to take the pet after we get a few photos that include them.
-The other person would need to take the pet away, and we would then set out on our own to complete your session.
+I recommend bringing another person along to take the pet after we get a few photos that include them, and then we’d stet off for the rest of your session.
 Alternatively, if your pet is great in the car and the temps are mild, you could leave them there.
 Just keep in mind they would be unsupervised for about an hour and a half.
-If you are bringing a pet, be sure to let me know, because I’ll need to adjust the start time of your session. :)
+If you are bringing a pet, be sure to let me know, because I might need to adjust the start time of your session and bring an extra lens. :)

 TIPS FOR THE BEST SESSION EVER